 Ms. Butwin has been part of the teams advising:

-- American Securities in its acquisitions of Chromaflo Technologies Corporation and Henry Company LLC
+- American Securities in its acquisitions of Chromaflo Technologies Corporation and Henry Company LLC and in the sale of its majority stake in Aspen Dental Management Inc.

 - Canada Pension Plan Investment Board as a member of a consortium led by EQT in that consortium's $2.7 billion acquisition of Waystar, Inc.